Girgias/php-rfcs/container-offset-behaviour.md

 Because the fetch and fetch append handlers would be called during fetching operations instead of the read handler.

-Another consequence of using the new algorithm is that some idiosyncratic code that produces side effects in the `had_dimension` handler might not work as before, this also applies to userland classes implementing `ArrayAccess`.
+Another consequence of using the new algorithm is that some idiosyncratic code that produces side effects in the `has_dimension` handler might not work as before, this also applies to userland classes implementing `ArrayAccess`.
 For example, the following code:
 ```php